neo4j-drivers/testkit/README.md

     Defaults to 9876, normally not needed.
 All of these variables are normally set by the main runner.

-### Running a subset of tests or configurations
+## Running a subset of tests or configurations

 When running testkit locally from the command line you can specify which test types you want to run.
-In addition the Neo4j version and edition against which the tests should be executed can be configured  via the `--configs` parameter:
+In addition, the Neo4j version and edition against which the tests should be executed can be configured  via the `--configs` parameter: